Symbolic dynamical scales: modes, orbitals, and transversals: Examples

 \textsc{Transversals and orbitals of the golden mean language.} First let us illustrate the use of Theorem \ref{thm:transorbitalVertex}.
 The counting sequence of the language of the golden mean shift is $2$-Fibonacci, that is, $\#\mathcal L_n(X)= F_{n}^{(2)}$ for all $n\geq 0$.
 On the other hand, the zeta function

-is the generating function of the $1$-Fibonacci sequence, and the periodic counting sequence $\{p_n(X) = F_{n-1}^{(3)} \}_{n\geq 1}$ is $3$-Fibonacci.
-For transversal dimensions, with reference to \eqref{eq:transversalOGFSFT}, we first see that
+is the OGF of the $1$-Fibonacci sequence, and the periodic counting sequence $\big(p_n(X) = F_{n-1}^{(3)} \big)_{n\geq 1}$ is $3$-Fibonacci.
+For transversal dimensions, with reference to \eqref{eq:transversalOGFSFT}, we see that

 represents return loops of length $n$ that begin and end at $\bullet$, but these are in fact sequences of \emph{first} return loops to $\bullet$.
-Using \eqref{eq:FirstReturn} and \eqref{eq:zeta} we get the generating function of the system of first return loops to $\bullet$,
+Using \eqref{eq:FirstReturn} and \eqref{eq:zeta} we get the OGF of the system of first return loops to $\bullet$, namely

 and deduce that